Browser Text Playground

 A new user can connect in the browser, publish structured or plain-text payloads, and watch live events move instantly across tabs.

-Platforms in the gallery taxonomy
+Platforms in the roadmap

 The fastest proof that Data Network works live in the browser.